MaciejWWojcik/three-plain-animator/README.md

 ## Example

-The simple with Homer Simpson animated [gif for reference](https://ui-ex.com/images/transparent-gifs-simpson-2.gif) I assume that creating a basic scene using threejs is not a part of this example.
+This is a simple example with Homer Simpson animation [gif for reference](https://ui-ex.com/images/transparent-gifs-simpson-2.gif).
+I assume that creating a basic scene using threejs is not a part of this example.
 So I will show only unnecessary code just to not mess around.

 I converted gif to sprite and uploaded this on imgur.